jakeayres/pyacquisition/docs/usage/installation.md

 ## Installing VISA

-`pyacquisition` leverages `pyvisa` for GPIB communication.
+`pyacquisition` leverages `pyvisa` for instrument (e.g. GPIB) communication.
 As noted in the [PyVISA documentation](https://pyvisa.readthedocs.io/en/latest/), a VISA library needs to be installed.
 Depending on what hardware you are using, you might have a prefered library.
 PyVISA recommends the [National Instruments implementation](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html). `pyacquisition` has been tested against this implementation.

 ## Dependency Management